-A 7 figure seller for instance may need to accept that to spend as much of his capital as possible, he needs to take lower margins.
+A 7 figure seller, for instance, may need to accept that to spend as much of his capital as possible, he needs to take lower margins.

 Why?Because higher profit items are harder to find and require more time (something he doesn't have, relative to how much he wants to spend).

 Sellers with less to spend can be more choosy.
-They can wait to find products that have great margins and move very quickly.
+They can wait to find products that have great margins and move quickly.
 They have the time to hunt for these items and they need to get the most "bang for their (limited) bucks."

 If they spend their money on lower margin, slower turning products, they will be stuck without capital to reinvest!

 Finding your parameters takes a lot of trial and error so be patient with it.

 - Can't spend your budget each week?
 Lower your parameter minimums (ROI, sales velocity, etc.).